 Signs of Solidarity

-The last few months have been tough for everyone.
+Lockdown has been tough for everyone.
 We have all been advised to stay apart, we have lived in fear of catching a devastating virus and we have missed the day-to-day things that make life better.

 We want to recognise and celebrate these moments and the people who made them possible.

-Over the next few months, we are accepting nominations for people who have made a real difference to our community – Havant’s own lockdown heroes.
+We are accepting nominations for people who have made a real difference to our community – Havant’s own lockdown heroes.
 We will taking them by surprise and thanking them, either with a special (neon yellow) public sign or with their very own handmade medals.

-You might see Gobbledegook Theatre installing the signs – they cannot be missed in their very yellow outfits and special pedi-cab!
+You might see Gobbledegook Theatre installing the signs – they cannot be missed in their very yellow outfits and special pedicab!

 Nominate your hero

-Let us know who made a real difference to you during the 2020 lockdown and Coronavirus pandemic.
+Let us know who made a real difference to you during the 2020 or 2021 lockdown and Coronavirus pandemic.
 It can be any individual, organisation or group who brought joy, happiness (or just loo roll) to you when you most needed it.

 Email us the name of your hero along with a few details about how they made your life better and how we can contact you and we’ll do the rest.